Our concierge team has put together a guide especially for independent Chinese travellers visiting Birmingham in England.

 Not far from the library lies The Mailbox development.
 If you love to shop, then don’t miss the Harvey Nichols department store for high-end European clothes and beauty brands.

 After The Mailbox, take a canal-side walk and work up an appetite.
 For a fun dining experience, track down Rodizio Rico at The Cube on Commercial Street.
 This restaurant celebrates Brazilian food and music.
 If you’d prefer Indian cuisine, the renowned Itihass restaurant is found on Fleet Street, which takes you back towards the Victorian heart of the city.
+Check out our blog The Good Food Guide: Birmingham Restaurants for more suggestions.

 Walk for a few minutes through the city centre to Birmingham Cathedral at Colmore Row.
 This rare example of English Baroque architecture was begun in 1715.
 St Philip’s is a beautiful old building surrounded by lawns, which makes it the perfect spot for a summer picnic.